 Michael M. Gropper is a trial lawyer in the firm's Jacksonville office.
 Mr. Gropper focuses his practice on high-stakes, complex civil litigation in state and federal court.
-He has represented clients in cases spanning a broad range of substantive law, including class actions, product liability, business torts, insurance, contract claims, negligence and other commercial disputes.
-He has litigated cases across a variety of industries from initial filing of the lawsuit through final judgment.
+He has represented clients in cases spanning a broad range of substantive law, including class actions, product liability, business torts, insurance, contract claims, negligence, and other commercial disputes.
+He has litigated cases across a variety of industries from initial demand through final judgment.

-Mr. Gropper has experience both prosecuting and defending claims at the trial level, including jury and bench trial experience.
-He frequently handles cases and counsels clients regarding contract claims, including rights to commissions, commercial lease disputes, non-competition actions, indemnity demands and other contract cases.
-Mr. Gropper has prosecuted and defended class actions including claims under the Florida Deceptive and Unfair Trade Practices Act (FDUTPA), Magnuson-Moss Warranty Act, Medicare Secondary Payer Act (MSP Act), Fair Debt Collections Practices Act and Telephone Consumer Protection Act.
+Mr. Gropper has experience both prosecuting and defending claims, including jury and bench trial experience.
+He frequently handles cases and counsels clients regarding contract claims, including rights to commissions, commercial lease disputes, non-competition actions, indemnity demands, and other contract cases.
+Mr. Gropper has prosecuted or defended class actions under the Florida Deceptive and Unfair Trade Practices Act, Magnuson-Moss Warranty Act, Medicare Secondary Payer Act, Fair Debt Collections Practices Act, and Telephone Consumer Protection Act.
 In addition, he has litigated to judgment cases raising a variety of commercial torts and federal and state statutory claims.
-Mr. Gropper also has experience assisting media organizations and outlets with a variety of First Amendment and access issues, including defamation claims and public records disputes.
+Mr. Gropper also has experience assisting media organizations and outlets with First Amendment and access issues, including defamation claims and public records disputes.

 Mr. Gropper is a former federal law clerk to the Honorable Brian J. Davis, U.S. District Judge, Middle District of Florida.
-In law school, Mr. Gropper was the class valedictorian, graduating first of 444 in his class.
-He also was a member of the Administrative Law Review.
+Mr. Gropper graduated first of 444 in his law school class and was a member of the Administrative Law Review.